BLCM/bl3mods/Aaron0000/Balands/README.md

 Toboggan - Amp damage lowered to 70%.

-Unleash the Dragon - Damage-over-time reduced to 10% from 80%.
+Unleash the Dragon - No change.

 Victory Rush - No change.